 Figure 6.
-Structure of the responses to the question: Which currencies do you think are more trustworthy? (in %)
+Structure of the responses to the question: Which currencies do you think are more trustworthy? (in %) Source: own elaboration based on the conducted surveys.

 In all of the three countries, most respondents believe that traditional currencies issued by the Central Bank (so-called paper money) are the most trustworthy.
 The percentage of respondents who share this opinion is over 40% in Poland, about 55% in Romania and almost 50% in Ukraine.
-Decentralised cryptocurrencies independent of the Central Bank are perceived as trustworthy by a smaller percentage of respondents - around 20% in Poland, 15% in Romania, and 20% in Ukraine.
+Decentralized cryptocurrencies independent of the Central Bank are perceived as trustworthy by a smaller percentage of respondents - around 20% in Poland, 15% in Romania, and 20% in Ukraine.
 The fewest respondents consider currencies based on the gold standard to be trustworthy - less than 10% in Poland, around 5% in Romania and less than 5% in Ukraine.
 Overall, the results indicate that in these three countries, traditional currencies issued by central banks are much more trusted than cryptocurrencies or gold-backed currencies.
 This may suggest some distrust or ignorance of new forms of currencies among the respondents.